Yiling-J/pharos/README.md

 For example, the default template engine is Jinja, so the identifier string would be path to your yaml template, and json serializable object would be variables used in the template.

+Pharos add 2 annotations to your resource automatically, one for identifier and one for variable, in this way when updating resource, you don't need to repeat the same thing twice.

 #### create resource(Jinja example)